NCAS-CMS/cf-python/docs/source/field_analysis.rst

 of one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment
 <Assignment-by-index>`.
 The former technique is faster and more memory
 efficient, but the latter technique allows broadcasting.
+Alternatively, for augmented assignments, the field construct data may be changed in-place.

 Note that it is assumed, and not checked, that the dimensions of both `~cf.Data` instance operands are already in the correct order for